ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 together with all C sources and frameworks, becomes an individual test executable of the same name.

-**_In the `:test` context only_**, symbols may be defined for only those test executable builds that match file name criteria.
-Matchers match on test file names only, and the specified symbols are added to the build step for all files that are components of matched test executables.
+**_In the `:test` and `:preprocess` contexts only_**, symbols may be defined for only those test executable builds that match filename criteria.
+Matchers match on test filenames only, and the specified symbols are added to the build step for all files that are components of matched test executables.

 In short, for instance, this means your compilation of _TestA_ can have different symbols than compilation of _TestB_.
 Those symbols will be applied to every C file